Closing time effect: Other studies

 Following the first study performed by Pennebaker et al. in 1979, Nida and Koon (1983) found evidence of the closing time effect in a country and western bar but did not find it in a campus bar.
 Gladue and Delaney (1990) found that individuals of the opposite gender became more attractive as a factor of time, but that photos of the opposite gender did not.
 They found that male participants rated the most attractive photos higher but ratings of the least attractive photos also decreased.
 Females showed no changes over time in their photo ratings of males.
 Madey, Simo, Dillworth, and Kemper (1996) found the effect in a nightclub near a university, but only for participants not in a relationship.
 The authors argued that only participants not in a relationship should experience a threat to their choice of companion.
 Sprecher et al. (1984) did not find a closing-time effect.

 Effect of alcohol

 Johnco, Wheeler and Taylor (2010) measured the attractiveness of participants over a night while also controlling for the effect of alcohol consumption by measuring their blood alcohol content with a breathalyzer each time that they measured individuals' perceptions of physical attractiveness.
-They used BAC as a time varying covariate in a repeated measures design, with 87 participants at a beachside pub in Sydney, Australia on four consecutive Saturday nights, between 9 pm and 12 am.
+They used BAC as a time varying covariate in a repeated measures design, with 87 participants at a beachside pub in Sydney, Australia on four consecutive Saturday nights, between 9 pm and midnight.
 They found that both perceptions of attractiveness as well as BAC increased as a factor of time.
 They concluded that BAC explained a significant portion of the increase in opposite-sex attractiveness but that a substantial effect remains after adjusting for BAC.